The Problem

 I live my entire life in a cramped cage where I cannot spread my wings, walk, or perch.
-My cage is so crowded that I often stand on the bodies of others who couldn’t survive these conditions.

 No Rest, No Relief